 Separate Decimal Numbers from Text in Excel (6 Quick Ways)

-This article will show how to separate decimal numbers from text in Excel.
-The following image highlights the purpose of this article.
+This article will show how to separate decimal numbers from text in Excel, like in the following image.

 Steps: